DIGITAL PROJECT DEVELOPMENT - 2019/0

 - To equip students with a critical understanding of how the Digital Economy affects different business activities

 - To provide practical experience for students to develop digital skills

 - To enable students to critically develop digital marketing skills further

-- To develop a better understanding of business practices through an active connection with both businesses and social enterprises in the local community;
+- To develop a better understanding of business practices through an active connection with businesses and the local community;

 |003||Develop critical understanding of theory behind crowdfunding including digital marketing and analytics, crowd-building and project management;||K|

 |004||Demonstrate ability through practical application to manage the different tasks related to employability||P|

 Overall student workload